 Your subconscious beliefs or unconscious biases likely influence your leadership style.
 If you can identify these beliefs and biases, you can change them.
 However, doing so requires tapping into your subconscious.
 If you can do so, you’ll have better control of your leadership style and be able to adapt it to the needs of your organization.

 Remember, the subconscious wants to keep you safe.
-As such, whenever you feel stress or anxiety, your subconscious goes into overdrive, trying to eliminate that stress or anxiety so you can relax again.
-This can result in poor stress management, anxiety or panic attacks, or unhealthy coping mechanisms.
+As such, whenever you feel anxiety, your subconscious goes into overdrive, trying to eliminate it so you can relax.
+This can result in panic attacks or unhealthy coping mechanisms.

-As you likely know, high-level positions often come with high stress levels.
-That said, you can train your subconscious not to react harshly to stressors.
+Since high-level positions often involve high stress, it’s crucial to train your subconscious not to react harshly to stressors.

-If you learn how to train your subconscious to benefit you, rather than hinder you, you’ll find that your productivity increases, as well as your overall output.
+If you learn how to train your subconscious to benefit you rather than hinder you, you’ll find that your productivity and overall output increase.

 Get practical strategies you can apply for personal and professional growth.
 Sign up for The Weekly Return newsletter today.

-Negative habits are often stored deep within the subconscious mind and are frequently linked to your subconscious mind’s idea of survival.
-For example, if you have a bad habit of overindulging in sugary foods when you’re stressed, it could be because, when you’re stressed, your subconscious mind knows that food will soothe you, at least for a time.
-As such, whenever you’re stressed, your subconscious mind prompts you to grab a candy bar.
+Negative habits are often stored deep within the subconscious mind and are linked to your subconscious mind’s idea of survival.
+For example, if you have a bad habit of overindulging in sugary foods when you’re stressed, it could be because your subconscious mind knows that food will soothe you.
+As such, whenever you’re stressed, your subconscious prompts you to grab a candy bar.

 Recognizing these habits, how they work, and what your subconscious mind is trying to achieve can help you overcome them, which can help you feel your best and perform at your peak.

-Your subconscious mind is often handling repetitive or monotonous tasks on autopilot, freeing up your brain for more important tasks.
+Your subconscious mind often handles repetitive or monotonous tasks on autopilot, freeing up your brain for more important tasks.
 You can harness this operating style to your benefit, improving your efficiency and optimizing your energy management.

 Similarly, if you can train your subconscious mind to focus on what’s important rather than always being on the lookout for threats, you can be more productive, focused, and proactive.